 Visit this former royal burgh, turned Scotland’s first conservation village.

 Scotland has no shortage of picture-perfect little towns, and among them is Falkland.
-Scenically located at the foot of the Lomond Hills Regional Park, this former royal burgh — turned Scotland’s first conservation village — is best known as the site of the 16th century Falkland Palace, a National Trust of Scotland site (open March – October 11 AM to 5 PM) which stands as one of the best examples of French Renaissance-inspired architecture in the UK.
+Scenically located at the foot of the Lomond Hills Regional Park, this former royal burgh became Scotland’s first conservation village.
+It is best known as the site of the 16th-century Falkland Palace, a National Trust of Scotland site (open March – October 11 AM to 5 PM) which stands as one of the best examples of French Renaissance-inspired architecture in the UK.
 It’s also known for its Royal Tennis Club, the world’s oldest tennis court still in use, where Mary Queen of Scots once played.

-In this charming medieval town are a number of other historically-protected buildings that line narrow cobbled streets.
-And if you watch Outlander you might even have a déjà vu moment, as this town was a film location (standing in for Inverness) in the first two episodes!View Fife
+In this charming medieval town, you’ll also find a number of other historically-protected buildings that line narrow cobbled streets.
+If you watch Outlander, the central square may give you a déjà vu moment, as it was used as a filming location, standing in for Inverness.View Fife